sebwylleman/asteroids/README.md

 # asteroids

-Pygame to practice Object Orientated Programming in Python
+Pygame to practice Object Orientated Programming concepts in Python